abinit/abinit/doc/tutorial/compilation.md

   * **libxcf03** is the library with the F2003 API

 Both *libxcf90* and *libxcf03* depends on the C library where most of the work is done.
-At present, ABINIT requires the F90 API only so one should pass the compiler
+At present, ABINIT requires the F90 API only so we should use

     -L$HOME/local/lib -lxcf90 -lxc